MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 ### Todays Challenge

 Companies face significant challenges when exchanging engineering-grade geometry data across organizational boundaries.
-Critical 3D CAD data is often locked away in isolated systems, accessible only to a few experts, as well as 2D data.
-Sharing geometry with partners typically requires manual exports, data conversions, or the use of static screenshots and lightweight viewers—processes that are time-consuming, error-prone, and result in loss of detail and context.
+Critical 3D and 2D CAD data is often locked away in isolated systems, accessible only to a few experts.
+Sharing geometry with partners typically requires manual exports, data conversions, or the use of static screenshots and lightweight viewer—processes that are time-consuming, error-prone, and result in loss of detail and context.
 These workarounds create data silos, slow down collaboration, and increase the risk of inconsistencies and downstream errors.

 Security and intellectual property protection add further complexity: companies must ensure that sensitive design data is only accessible to authorized partners, while still enabling efficient collaboration.
 The lack of standardized, automated processes for geometry exchange leads to duplicated efforts, high integration costs, and limited ability to leverage geometry data throughout the product lifecycle.
 As a result, engineering teams struggle to keep data up-to-date, respond quickly to changes, and fully realize the value of their geometry assets in cross-company projects.